This Allies in Recovery member recently read that asking your loved one to leave would increase their drug use…

 I am not aware of a study that follows adult children out of the home and finds increased drug use.
 I do see where it could lead to more drug use if the only choice of where to go once out of the house is into the arms of gangs, peers who use, and/or the streets.

 The message is: We are still here to help.
-You can’t stay here because you are using and by allowing you to stay under our roof, we are enabling your use.
+You can’t stay here because you are using.
+By allowing you to stay under our roof, we are enabling your use.

 Your influence may be limited in some areas

 Whether or not your loved one is living at home is unlikely to affect which drugs your loved one has access to and which drug(s) (s)he ends up liking the best.
 You probably don’t have sufficient influence to affect which drugs your son chooses to use.

 But with CRAFT you can gain so much useful influence in other areas